-Challenging photo enforcement equipment - The State often attempts to use automated photo enforcement equipment to sustain an Excessive (Criminal) Speed charge.
+Challenging photo enforcement equipment — The state often attempts to use automated photo enforcement equipment to sustain an excessive speeding charge.
 This can be very problematic for the prosecution because cities and police departments pay private photo enforcement agencies to carry out photo enforcement and prosecution in court.
-These private agencies are often not set up to deal with the discovery requirements afforded in a criminal case and the prosecution is forced to dismiss.
-Also the fact that these private entities are paid and operate for profit gives rise to bias and motive arguments.
+These private agencies are often not set up to deal with the discovery requirements afforded in a criminal case, and the prosecution is forced to dismiss.
+Also, the fact that these private entities are paid and operate for profit gives rise to bias and motive arguments.

-Challenging police officer's questioning - Police officers also routinely ask questions and use the answers to those questions to support their case against you.
-Because it is a criminal case, if the police officers do not follow the existing laws that govern whether the answers to these questions were voluntary and proper under the law, the answers to those questions may not be admissible in your speeding ticket case.
+Challenging police officer's questioning — Police officers also routinely ask questions and use the answers to those questions to support their case against you.
+Because it is a criminal case, the police officers must follow the laws that govern whether your answers are voluntary and proper under the law.
+Otherwise, the answers may not be admissible in court.

-Proving identity of driver - Identity is always an issue.
+Proving the identity of the driver — Identity is always an issue.
 In a criminal case, identity must be proven beyond a reasonable doubt.
 The prosecution must be able to prove that the officer measured the correct vehicle.
-The prosecution must also prove that the vehicle that was measured is the same vehicle that the officer eventually stops and issues the citation.
-Our roadways are traveled by many vehicles often in close proximity to one another.
-An officer may lose sight of a vehicle for significant period of time before overtaking the vehicle and attempting a stop.
+The prosecution must also prove that the vehicle that was measured is the same vehicle that the officer eventually stopped.
+An officer may lose sight of a vehicle for significant period of time before overtaking the vehicle and attempting to stop it.
 What an officer may take for granted in a routine civil traffic violation may not be enough to sustain a criminal conviction.

-Depending on the facts of your case and your driving history, being found guilty of an excessive (criminal) speeding can have many potential consequences ranging from jail time and heavy fines to potential license suspension, community service and more.
+Depending on the facts of your case and your driving history, being found guilty of an excessive (criminal) speeding charge can have many potential consequences ranging from jail time and heavy fines to potential license suspension, community service and more.
 Plus, a criminal conviction will taint your record and affect other aspects of life.

-To find out more about challenging your criminal speeding ticket, contact a speeding violation attorney today to schedule a free initial consultation.
+To find out more about challenging your criminal speeding ticket, contact our attorney today to schedule a free initial consultation.